leekelleher/umbraco-contentment/docs/README.md

 Here is the documentation for the Contentment property-editors...

 - [Bytes](../docs/editors/bytes.md) - a read-only label to display file sizes in relative bytes.
-- [Content Blocks](../docs/editors/content-blocks.md) - a stack block editor, configurable using element types.
+- [Content Blocks](../docs/editors/content-blocks.md) - a block editor, configurable using element types.
 - [Data List](../docs/editors/data-list.md) - an editor that combines a custom data source with a custom list editor.
 - [Icon Picker](../docs/editors/icon-picker.md) - an editor to select an icon (from the Umbraco icon library).
 - [Notes](../docs/editors/notes.md) - a read-only label to display rich-text instructional messages for content editors.